xarantolus/Collect/API_doc.md

 Note: You can download the archive if you are logged in.
 If you aren't logged in, you can access it by adding your `api_token` to the url.

+#### Common Problem
+It seems like sometimes Windows Explorer can't open these files.
+This is due to illegal characters in filenames.

+If you get an error that the file is corrupt, try using other programs to open zip files, e.g. WinRar.

 ---